-- 40200 & 300 Utilities and Safety equipment & training: For expenses tracking purposes, previous budgets did not have Distribution Utilities like the North Booster Station. - The district supplies muck boots, waders, and other safety equipment for operators and all old items that need to be upgraded and tracked. - 40400 Repair & Maintenance: Current O&M for the Distribution system had more items expensed to it, and this section is adding a few of the items for tracking purposes. - 40405 Backflow Testing: cost of work with revenue offset. - 40410 USA Utility Service Alignment Need to separate for tracking.
-The increased cost of utility projects (PGE, Cable, Fiber, Contractors) calling 811 for locate services has impacted the District and its operators.
-This cost has been running over projections based on increased utility activity in the District. - 40415 Meter Register/Transponder Replacement For meter transponders and updating for better meter reading, previous year (2023) the District purchased transponders to start the process for replacement and upgrading of all applicable meters.
-The District also received a County ARPA grant, to help replace all and install all meters with registers and transponders to increase meter reading efficiency and reduce the time taken.
-For the 2024-2025 years, the grant covered costs, this budget item is to cover the registers/transponders not grant funded - or the District's match.
+- 40200 & 300 Utilities and Safety equipment & training: For expenses tracking purposes, previous budgets did not have Distribution Utilities like the North Booster Station who's costs need to be tracked for a pumping zone.
+The district supplies muck boots, waders, and other safety equipment for operators and all old items that need to be upgraded and tracked. - 40400 Repair & Maintenance: Current O&M for the Distribution system had more items expensed to it, and this section is adding a few of the items for tracking purposes. - 40405 Backflow Testing: cost of work with revenue offset from customers. - 40410 USA Utility Service Alignment Need to separate for tracking.
+The increased cost of utility projects (PGE, Cable, Fiber, Contractors) calling 811 for locate services has impacted the District and its operators. - 40415 Meter Register/Transponder Replacement The District received a County ARPA grant, to help replace all and install all meters with registers and transponders to increase meter reading efficiency.
+There are transponders that still need to be replaced during the year, plus manual reads to AMR, plus transponders for meter over 2 inch. - 40420 Tank Inspection Annual inspections. - 40430 Inventory New / Updated category for materials for repairs often a leak/repair needs a part or material to be purchased or taken from District inventory.
+This helps track inventory of key materials replaced for next time and is now separate from O&M. (Increased from All the leaks and usage of inventory)